LINKS Volunteer Program

 Looking Into the Needs of Kids and Schools (LINKS)

-LINKS volunteers are community members looking for a specific volunteer opportunity.
+LINKS Lunch Buddy Program volunteers are community members looking for a one-on-one volunteer opportunity.
 Our program coordinator gathers data from new volunteers regarding special skills or interests to assist in the proper placement of the volunteer.
-Our volunteers come from all backgrounds and include working adults, retirees, parents, and students.
+Our volunteers come from all backgrounds and include recent college graduates, working adults, retirees and parents.

-LINKS volunteers help students feel engaged, supported, and challenged.
-The volunteer's role is to supplement the classroom learning to increase academic achievement and students' confidence.
-LINKS volunteers help students acquire the skills needed for lifelong success, in school and beyond.
+LINKS Lunch Buddy mentors spend one hour per week in the schools as lunch buddies.
+LINKS Lunch Buddy mentors help students feel engaged, supported and challenged.
+The mentor's role is to provide social-emotional support which will improve students' confidence and help students acquire the skills needed for lifelong success, in school and beyond.